dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 - Set the 'Reference method' to 'Mounted as environment variable'.
 - In the 'Environment Variable' field, enter the name of the environment variable that corresponds to the argument required by the pipeline.
 (Remember to capitalize the variable name if it is required by the pipeline and specified in secrets.toml.
 For example, if the variable name is api_key, you would declare the environment variable as "API_KEY".)
 - Finally, click 'DEPLOY' to deploy the function.
 The HTTP trigger will now successfully execute the pipeline each time the URL is triggered.

-> Create the secret and choose a suitable name.
-Add "Notion API key" to the secret values.
-Assign the `Secret Manager Secret Accessor` role to the service account used to deploy the cloud function.
+- Assign the `Secret Manager Secret Accessor` role to the service account used to deploy the cloud function.
 Typically, this is the default service account associated with the Google Project in which the function is being created.

 ## 4. Monitor (and manually trigger) the cloud function
 To manually trigger the created function, you can open the trigger URL created by the Cloud function in the address bar.
 The message "Pipeline run successful!" would mean that the pipeline was successfully run and the data was successfully loaded into the destination.